Plan Your Visit

 HERE IS A LOOK AT WHAT TO EXPECT:

-Restrooms will be available inside the Wildlife Education Center and at the Buttonwood Farm barn.
+Restrooms are available inside the Wildlife Education Center and at the Buttonwood Farm barn.

 Hand-sanitizer will be accessible to guests at the entrance, exit, and at strategic locations around the Zoo.